 Ownership of banks and lenders has become more concentrated in recent years.
-In essence, the big banks own more of the pie than ever before, although the obvious outlier in this is ANZ which hasn’t made any significant acquisitions of local smaller lenders or competitors.
+In essence, the big banks own more of the pie than ever before, although an exception to this is ANZ which hasn’t made any significant acquisitions of smaller lenders or competitors.

-For consumers looking for a better deal, it may be of concern that many of the alternative lenders are actually owned by the big three banks; Commonwealth Bank, Westpac and NAB, and that the banking goliaths are closing their net.
-This matters, because the Australian government Financial Claims Scheme (FCS) which guarantees the security of your money in banks up to $250,000 per institution, applies to a bank's subsidiaries as well.
-Without knowing which banks own what, your savings might not be as secure as they look.
+For consumers looking for a better deal, it may be of concern that many of the alternative lenders are actually owned by the big three banks – Commonwealth Bank, Westpac and NAB – and that the banking goliaths are closing their nets.
+This matters, because the Australian government's Financial Claims Scheme (FCS), which guarantees the security of your money in banks up to $250,000 per institution, applies to a bank's subsidiaries as well.
+Without knowing which banks own what, your savings might not be as secure as you might think.
 In this article, we give you the full scoop on who owns what in Australian banking.

 At a glance: Overview of Australian banking ownership

 |Commonwealth Bank||Westpac||NAB||Bank of Queensland||Bendigo Bank|

 |Colonial First State||BankSA||Bank of New Zealand||Home Building Society Ltd||Rural Bank|

 As it happened: The story behind the conquests